We’re experts

 Ann is an accomplished strategy executive who spent seven years as a fintech COO in a high-risk consumer segment.
 For the majority of her career, she has focused on new market expansion, product development, and rapid scaling in early-stage SaaS and fintech companies.
 She has a rare breadth of technical and management experience spanning risk, product, sales, marketing, customer support, and government contracts.

 Her core expertise centers around payment processing, online payments fraud prevention, and anti-money laundering programs, gained from years of building and running a fintech risk team and product in-house.
-She received a BS in Chemical-Biological Engineering from MIT and is on the Board of Directors for First Generation Alumni of MIT.
+She received a BS in Chemical-Biological Engineering from MIT in 2008.

 Fraser Brown